Air Monitoring: An Effective Method to Safeguard Employees

 Training Workers to Understand the Importance of Air Monitoring

 While many employers may set up and implement extensive air monitoring systems to safeguard workers as required by OSHA, they must also train workers to detect and monitor the air for pollutants.
 This is especially true for workers, known as high-risk workers, who are continuously exposed to airborne toxins and gases due to their work tasks and proximity to hazardous substances over a prolonged period.
 As such, OSHA has mandated training to be given to such Hazardous Waste Operations and Emergency Response (HAZWOPER) workers.
-Such training is provided in the online HAZWOPER courses by HAZWOPER-OSHA LLC.
-The 40 Hour HAZWOPER Online Training has an entire module with six lessons dedicated to air monitoring while the 24 Hour HAZWOPER Online Training has one module with five lessons dedicated to air monitoring.
-The 8 Hour HAZWOPER Refresher Online Training has dedicated five lessons to air monitoring.
+We provide such training as online HAZWOPER courses, on-site instructor training classroom style, and virtual instructor-led training classes via an audio/visual platform.
+The OSHA 40 Hour HAZWOPER Training has an entire module with six lessons dedicated to air monitoring while the OSHA 24 Hour HAZWOPER Training has one module with five lessons dedicated to air monitoring.
+The OSHA 8 Hour HAZWOPER Refresher Training has dedicated five lessons to air monitoring.

 Employees of RCRA Permitted Treatment, Storage, and Disposal (TSD) facilities are also expected to understand air monitoring.
-As such, the 24-Hour HAZWOPER – RCRA TSD Operations Online Training has four lessons dedicated to air monitoring as does the 8-Hour HAZWOPER Annual Refresher – RCRA TSD Operations.
+As such, the OSHA 24 Hour TSDF Operations Online Training has four lessons dedicated to air monitoring as does the OSHA 8 Hour TSDF Operations Refresher Online Training.

 Employees who are exposed to Hydrogen Sulfide must also be given training on air monitoring, as should workers working in confined spaces such as underground tunnels, tanks, mining operations, water supply towers, manholes, and even aircraft wings.